AlmuraDev/Almura/README.md

 ## Building
 __Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.

 In order to build Almura you simply need to run the `gradle` command.
-You can find the compiled JAR files in `~/build/libs` but in most cases you'll only need 'almura-x.x.x-SNAPSHOT.jar'.
+You can find the compiled JAR files in `~/build/libs` but in most cases you'll only need 'almura-x.x-xxxx-x.x.x.jar'.

 ## FAQ
 __Why do I get `javac: source release 1.7 requires target release 1.7` in IntelliJ when running the client configuration?__